NEONScience/NEON-Data-Skills/tutorials/R/Geospatial-skills/intro-raster-r/00-Raster-Structure/00-Raster-Structure.md

 ****

-* <a href="https://cran.r-project.org/web/packages/terra/terra.pdf" target="_blank">
-Read more about the `terra` package in R.</a>
+* Read more about the <a href="https://cran.r-project.org/web/packages/terra/terra.pdf" target="_blank">`terra`</a> package in R.
 * <a href="https://www.neonscience.org/raster-data-r" target="_blank"> NEON Data Skills tutorial: Raster Data in R - The Basics</a>
 * <a href="https://www.neonscience.org/image-raster-data-r" target="_blank"> NEON Data Skills tutorial: Image Raster Data in R - An Intro</a>

 </div>

 ## About Raster Data
 Raster or "gridded" data are stored as a grid of values which are rendered on a map as pixels.
 Each pixel value represents an area on the Earth's surface.

 <figure>
     <a href="https://raw.githubusercontent.com/NEONScience/NEON-Data-Skills/main/graphics/raster-general/raster_concept.png">